-WRI Ross Center for Sustainable Cities works globally with city governments, multilateral partners, and the private sector to achieve on-the-ground change while influencing local and national policy frameworks.
-We track the impact of our projects through five key performance indicators, which are updated regularly throughout the year.
-The figures below represent cumulative impacts since 2005, when we first began tracking our key performance indicators.
-Read on to learn more about our calculations.
+WRI Ross Center works globally with city governments, multilateral partners and the private sector to achieve on-the-ground change while influencing local and national policy frameworks.
+We track the impact of our projects through five Key Performance Indicators.

-The figures above represent the cumulative of all annual impacts since 2005.
+The figures above represent annual updates and cumulative totals since 2014.
 New projects are added to the calculations each year, and the impact per project tends to grow over time as on-the-ground projects gain momentum.
-Data is collected collaboratively across the network of of WRI Ross Center for Sustainable Cities, in cooperation with local government, business leaders, transport operators, and other relevant stakeholders.
+Data is collected collaboratively across the WRI Ross Center network, in cooperation with local government, business leaders, transport operators and other relevant stakeholders.
 Specific notes on methodology for each measurement are included below:

-Investment Leveraged:EMBARQ seeks to account for external funds invested in sustainable transport and urban development projects that would not have been invested without EMBARQ’s intervention or participation.
-In the event investment in a project would have occurred without EMBARQ, but we are intervening to improve the quality, the investment leveraged figure includes the proportion of the cost of the project we influenced.
-Costs included in investment leveraged may include project planning, capital costs, labor costs, marketing and communications, and user education.
+WRI Ross Center seeks to account for external funds invested in sustainable transport and urban development projects that would not have been invested without our intervention or participation.
+In the event investment in a project would have occurred without WRI Ross Center but we are intervening to improve the quality, the investments leveraged figure includes the proportion of the cost of the project we influenced.
+Costs included in investments leveraged may include project planning, capital costs, labor costs, marketing and communications, and user education.

-For more information on data collection and methodology, please contact Erin Cooper, Research Analyst.
+For more information on data collection and methodology, please contact Sebastián I. Varela, Manager, Strategy Development and Performance.